-Additionally, if you are a heavy user of the command line, the shorter syntax will help you quickly test code and prototype functionality.
+Additionally, if you are a heavy user of the command line, the shorter syntax of the PowerShell Ternary Operator will help you quickly test code and prototype functionality.
 Another great example is using the Ternary Operator within string concatenation or using the format operator.
 The shorter syntax means that, for generally simple conditions, you can combine multiple lines of code into one and increase the general readability by a large margin.

 Say you want to make a comparison that will then determine a specific action to take.
 An if statement, with a potential else statement, is the usual way to approach this use case.
-As in most languages, you take one value and using a comparison operator compare it to another value to output a boolean value, which simplify means true or false.
-As seen below, a simple if/then statement compares the values of $a
+As in most languages, you take one value and use a comparison operator to compare it to another value to output a boolean value, which simply means true or false.
+As seen below, a simple if/then statement compares the values of $a and $b and finding them unequal outputs $false in this case.

 $a = 1